Bank slide halts 9-day winning run for European stocks

 * Combined firm would have assets of 660 bln pounds (Adds detail, background)

-LONDON, Oct 23 European shares snapped a nine-day winning streak on Wednesday, hit by plans for a new, tougher stress test for euro zone banks, as well as by a crop of weak earnings numbers and forecast downgrades in other sectors.
+LONDON, Oct 23 European shares snapped a nine-day winning streak on Wednesday, hit by a fall in euro zone banks after the ECB set out plans for a new, tougher stress test and after disappointing earnings reports in other sectors.

-The STOXX Europe 600 Banks index dropped 2.1 percent on its weakest day in two months after the European Central Bank said it would review the quality of a broader-than-expected range of assets held by top regional lenders next year, which may result in them having to raise fresh capital.
+Banks dropped 2.1 percent after the ECB said it would review the quality of a broader-than-expected range of assets held by top regional lenders next year, which may result in them having to raise fresh capital.

-Veronika Pechlaner, head of global equities at Ashburton said the surprise was that government bonds would be quite closely looked at in the stress tests.
+"The biggest news is that it has been confirmed that it's not just loans that will be looked at during the asset quality review," Benjie Creelan-Sandford, a banking analyst at Macquarie Research, said.

-"We don't know the levels and from the general tone of the statement so far it doesn't seem like a very harsh approach," she said.
-"The periphery and the banks had a huge rally earlier in the month so to see a bit of money taken off towards month end is not too unusual."
+Within the euro zone bank index, banks from Italy and Spain led fallers.
+The Spanish IBEX and Italian FTSE MIB were both set for their worst sessions in two months.

-"In terms of the actual capital requirements ... you might only need 10 percent but those banks who can claim 12 and 13 percent will be rewarded," said Neil Wilkinson, European equities fund manager, Royal London Asset Management.
+Of the major European indexes, the Spanish and Italian have some of the highest exposures to banks.

-"They will also be judged on how quickly they can get there.
-Investors will attach more importance to this, and that's why I will feel more comfortable in the higher quality names."
+"The 8 percent headline benchmark (capital buffer to be used in the test) is higher than some had expected and may pose a challenge to smaller banks, particularly in the periphery," Michael Symonds, credit analyst at Daiwa Capital Markets, said.

-The Spanish IBEX and Italian FTSE MIB both had their worst sessions in since August.
+Among the lenders flagged as most exposed to the tougher test by Macquarie's Creelan-Sandford were Portugal's BPI , down 3.5 percent.

-Down 1.8 and 2.4 percent, respectively, the two have some of the highest exposure to banks among the major European indexes.
+Lucas Roux de Luze, sales trader at TJM Partners, said while the tests could apply short-term share-price pressure to the sector he remained more positive over the longer term.

-Financials were the biggest drag on the pan-European FTSEurofirst 300, which fell 0.6 percent to close at 1,279.99 points, retreating from a five-year high.
+A media report that Chinese banks had tripled debt write-offs in the first half of this year also weighed, and financials were the biggest drag on the pan-European FTSEurofirst 300, which fell 0.8 percent to 1,278.75 by 1102 GMT, retreating from a five-year high.
+All sectors were in negative territory, even those usually resilient in falling markets.

-The top stock fallers on the index, however, were all earnings related.
-Brewer Heineken fell 4.5 percent after it reduced full-year profit guidance due to a drop in sales in certain regions.
+The top three falls across the index, however, were all earnings related.
+Brewer Heineken fell 5 percent after it reduced its full-year profit guidance due to a drop in sales in certain regions, while Finnish utility Fortum also fell 5 percent after reporting weaker-than-expected results.

-STMicroelectronics, meanwhile, lost 8.9 percent after the chipmaker reported weak quarterly results and pushed back a profit margin target by six months.
+The biggest faller was STMicroelectronics, down 6.7 percent after the European chipmaker reported weak third-quarter results and pushed back a profit margin target by six months.

 * Combined firm would have assets of 660 bln pounds (Adds detail, background)